gramineproject/graphene/CONTRIBUTING.rst

 PR Life Cycle
 ^^^^^^^^^^^^^
+We use git-rebase workflow and Reviewable.io for reviews.

+TL;DR: Merge commits are never allowed and force-pushes are not allowed after a review has started.
+Before merging, commits will be cleaned up, rebased onto the current master and tested again in CI.

+Detailed explanation:

 #.
 A PR is created.
 If the authors know a good candidate for the review (e.g.,
    the author of the specific component) they should assign a suggested reviewer on GitHub.